akielaries/openGPMP/README.md

 Linear Regression   |*in progress*      | ![lin-reg](https://github.com/akielaries/RM-pkg/actions/workflows/linreg.yml/badge.svg) | *(in progress)* |
 Number Theory       |*in progress*      | ![num-theory](https://github.com/akielaries/RM-pkg/actions/workflows/numtheory.yml/badge.svg) | *(in progress)* |

+> :warning: *These modules will eventually be provided with some documentation on the underlying functions of each module respectively.*

 ## Arithmetic
 Basic operations of addition, subtraction, multiplication, and division were implemented in a way to accept `n` arguments of `n` types.
 Meaning calling any of the respective functions allows